IHL Receives $57K Grant from AT&T for Scholarship Search Tool

 Jackson State's HEADWAE Recipients Receive Honors

-University student and teacher were honored during the 21st annual Higher Education Appreciation Day - Working for Academic Excellence program on Feb.
+A Jackson State University student and teacher were honored during the 21st annual Higher Education Appreciation Day - Working for Academic Excellence program on Feb.
 19. Carrine Bishop, associate professor and chair of the Department of Educational Leadership, and Thomas L. Wallace, a 53-year-old civil engineering major from Forkville, Miss., were among more than 100 students and faculty members honored by the Mississippi legislature during the program at the Marriott Downtown.
 Bishop was nominated by Daniel Watkins, dean of the College of Education and Human Development.
 "I nominated her for three reasons," said Watkins.
 "She taught me when I was going through the program, she made sure that all her students were able to exit the program, and she can adapt to any situation."
 Bishop took the lead when her department underwent changes and has had a positive impact on the lives of her students.
 "A student came to me and told me that without the guidance of Dr. Bishop, she wouldn't have been able to make it through the program," Watkins added.
+Learn more.

 Jackson State Collects Items to Benefit Victims of Domestic Violence